-CSC 101 INTRODUCTION TO COMPUTERS (3 CREDITS)
+CSC 101 Introduction to Computers (3 Credits)

-This computer course provides students with a general overview of general hardware and software issues such as terminology and environments.
+This computer course provides students with a general knowledge of hardware and software issues.
+The course addresses subjects such as word processing, spreadsheets, presentation software, security, and Internet usage.

-CSC 103 INTRODUCTION TO COMPUTER GRAPHICS (3 CREDITS)
+CSC 103 Introduction to Computer Graphics (3 Credits)